-We chose four prints from the Indelible collection by Art Gallery Fabrics, then incorporated one coordinating solid to bring it all together.
+We chose four prints, originally from the Indelible collection by Art Gallery Fabrics, then incorporated one coordinating solid to bring it all together.

 The patchwork itself is super simple – just a modified nine-patch but with eight blocks rather than the traditional nine.